Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 === The Art of Approximation

 Consider: is `x * x` always non-negative?
-Proving this by testing requires checking every number from negative to positive infinity.
+Proving this by testing requires checking every number from `Neg` infinity to `Pos` infinity.
 Proving this by abstract interpretation simply observes the rule of signs.
 We map infinite integers to finite abstract values: